zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    connection state, independent of how a connection terminates.

-   :c: The connection.
+   :param c: The connection.

-   :os: Statistics for the originator endpoint.
+   :param os: Statistics for the originator endpoint.

-   :rs: Statistics for the responder endpoint.
+   :param rs: Statistics for the responder endpoint.

    .. zeek:see:: connection_state_remove